How do you buy a house?

 homeup ensures that your mortgage is arranged by a mortgage advisor who compares different providers.

-Step 7: Transfer at the notary
+Step 7: Transfer to the notary

 The final step is the transfer at the notary, where you first inspect the property to check that all agreements have been fulfilled.
 At the notary, you sign the mortgage deed and the deed of transfer, after which the notary proceeds with the payment of the purchase price.